Angular-Wave/angular.ts/src/core/compile/compile.md

 - ### Transclusion
 -
 - Transclusion is the process of extracting a collection of DOM elements from one part of the DOM and
-- copying them to another part of the DOM, while maintaining their connection to the original AngularJS
+- copying them to another part of the DOM, while maintaining their connection to the original AngularTS
 - scope from where they were taken.
 -
 - Transclusion is used (often with {@link ngTransclude}) to insert the